ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 This section requires you to own a custom domain and to be able to modify the DNS records of the domain.
 You will need to create a `CNAME` record pointing to the IBM-provided domain.

-Steps for setting up the `CNAME` record vary depending on your DNS provider.
-For example, if you use GoDaddy, you follow the [Domains Help](https://www.godaddy.com/help/add-a-cname-record-19236) guidance from GoDaddy.
+Steps for setting up the CNAME record vary depending on your DNS provider.
+Under DNS Management/Zone of your domain, add a new `CNAME` record, set **Host(name)** to `openshiftapp` or any subdomain you like and set **Points to** to IBM-provided domain without HTTP or HTTPS
 {:tip}

 ### With HTTP
-1. Create a route exposing the service at a hostname by replacing `<HOSTNAME>` with your hostname(e.g.,www.example.com or project.example.com), so that external clients can reach it by name.
+1. Create a route exposing the service at a hostname by replacing `<HOSTNAME>` with your hostname(e.g.,www.example.com or openshiftapp.example.com), so that external clients can reach it by name.
    ```sh
    oc expose svc/$MYPROJECT --hostname=<HOSTNAME> --name=$MYPROJECT-domain --port=3000
    ```